I was sprawled out on the roof of the Forks Cullen house, waiting, when Carlisle found me again.

 "Are we going to try out the bikes or not?" he demanded.

-“Okay, okay,” she replied, and her seat belt back on and closed the door.
+"Okay, okay," she said, and put her seat belt back on and closed the door.
+The engine was still running, roaring as it idled.
 They started down the road again.

-Soon Bella was perched on the bike, nervously gripping the clutch and trying to remember how everything worked.
-She didn’t get it at first.
+Soon Bella was perched on the bike, nervously gripping the clutch and trying to remember how everything worked-brakes, clutch, throttle.
+She didn't get it at first.
 I guess she finally did, because puppy was backing away.
-I couldn’t let this go on.
+I couldn't let this go on.
 She was liable to get herself killed, at this rate.

 This is reckless and childish and idiotic, Bella, I projected angrily at her.

 She gasped and cried out.
-The bike jerked forward and tipped over, trapping Bella beneath.
+The bike jerked forward and tipped over, trapping Bella underneath.